Extended Goldman symplectic structure in Fock-Goncharov coordinates

-We shall use use the following notation: an (oriented) edge $e$ is called {\it incident} at the vertex $v$, denoted by the symbol $e\perp v$, if the corresponding unoriented edge is incident in the usual sense and furthermore the orientation of $e$ has $v$ as source.
+We shall use the following notation: an (oriented) edge $e$ is called {\it incident} at the vertex $v$, denoted by the symbol $e\perp v$, if the corresponding unoriented edge is incident in the usual sense and furthermore the orientation of $e$ has $v$ as source.
 Similarly, a face $f$ is called {\it incident} at the vertex $v$, denoted by the symbol $f\perp e$, if $v\in \p f$.

-\bd The pair $(\Sigma, J)$ consisting of an oriented graph $\Sigma$, considered up to isotopy, on a surface $\Ccal$ of genus $g$ with $N$ punctures $\{t_1,\dots, t_N\}$ and a map $J:{\bf E}(\Sigma) \to SL(n)$ is called {\rm standard} if it satisfies the following conditions: \begin{enumerate} \item The only univalent vertices of $\Sigma$ are at the punctures $t_j$, $j=1,\dots,N$.
+\bd The pair $(\Sigma, J)$ consisting of an oriented graph $\Sigma$, considered up to isotopy, on a surface $\Ccal$ of genus $g$ with $N$ punctures $\{t_1,\dots, t_N\}$ and a map $J:{\bf E}(\Sigma) \to SL(n)$ is called {\rm canonical} if it satisfies the following conditions: \begin{enumerate} \item The only univalent vertices of $\Sigma$ are at the punctures $t_j$, $j=1,\dots,N$.
 For each of them there is a small disk $\DD_j$ bounded by a loop $s_j$ starting and ending at a vertex $q_j$ on the edge incident at $t_j$ and traversed counterclockwise.
-The disks are supposed to be pairwise distinct. \item The map $J:{\bf E}(\Sigma)\to SL(n)$ has the property that $J(-e) = J(e)^{-1}$. \item For each vertex $v\in {\bf V}(\Sigma)$ of valence $n_v\geq 2$, let $\{e_1,\dots, e_{n_v}\}$ be the subset of incident edges, oriented away from $v$ and enumerated in counterclockwise order starting from an arbitrary edge.
+The disks and the bounding loops $s_j$ are required to be pairwise disjoint. \item The map $J:{\bf E}(\Sigma)\to SL(n)$ has the property that $J(-e) = J(e)^{-1}$. \item For each vertex $v\in {\bf V}(\Sigma)$ of valence $n_v\geq 2$, denote by $\{e_1,\dots, e_{n_v}\}$ the incident edges, oriented away from $v$ and enumerated in counterclockwise order starting from an arbitrary edge.